smackidd/Binance-Crypto-Trader-Bot/README.md

 **Coin_Unit**: the coin partner that you wish to trade.
 ETHUSDT is the default</br>
 **Strategy**: bollinger_bands or double_bottom</br>

 You will need to create an API key in your Binance account.
 Then create an empty secret_config.ini file in the CryptoBot directory.
-Add the API keys to the secret_config.ini file as shown below:</br>
+Copy lines 14-15 below and add the API keys to the secret_config.ini file as shown below:</br>

+[api]
 API_KEY = <your_api_key_goes_here> </br>
 SECRET_KEY = <your_secret_key_goes_here> </br>